Python SDK

 ResourceMethodsDescription

-client.connectionslist, create, delete, resolveConnection management
+client.connectionslist, get, create, delete, resolveConnection management

 client.actionsexecuteExecute integration actions